-The Draft Noise Action Plan was made available for public display in the offices of Longford County Council on 10 June to 19 July 2024.
+The Draft Noise Action Plan was made available for public display in the offices of Longford County Council on 27th May to 5th July 2024

-An advertisement was placed in the Longford Leader, published on the 12 June 2024, publicising the consultation phase.
-The public were then invited to make written submissions up to and including the 2 August 2024.
+An advertisement was placed in the Longford Leader, published on the 28th May 2024, publicising the consultation phase.
+The Draft Noise Action Plan was made available for inspection from the 27th May to 5th July 2024.
+The public were then invited to make written submissions up to and including the 19th July 2024.